 (#8) Bonsai tree-houses / dioramas by Takanori Aiba

-A truly stunning creation, combining a miniature city and a Bonsai tree into a "Bonsai Diorama".
+A truly stunning creation, combining a miniature city and a Bonsai tree into "Bonsai treehouses".

 (#9) Bonsai trunk fusion by Greg Wentzel